Arnavion/PyTPFanControl/README.md

 ### Notes
 - The script currently has the names of sensors hard-coded to work for the T61.
 - SMART mode (custom fan speeds according to temperature) is incomplete.
 The current implementation changes fan speed based only on the current temperature, so the fan speed will fluctuate more.
+- You can change the script's parameters in settings.py